carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 ~~~
 {: .output}

-We can then save this cropped shapefile for use in future, using the `to_file()` method of our GeoDataFrame object:
+We can then save this cropped dataset for use in future, using the `to_file()` method of our GeoDataFrame object:

 ```python
 cropfield_crop.to_file('cropped_field.shp')
 ```

-This will write a new shape file to disk, containing only the data from our cropped area.
+This will write it to disk (in this case, in 'shapefile' format), containing only the data from our cropped area.
 It can be read in again at a later time using the `read_file()` method we have been using above.

-## Plotting a Shapefile
+## Plotting a vector dataset

 We can now plot this data.
 Any `GeoDataFrame` can be plotted in CRS units to view the shape of the object with `.plot()`.